Curriculum Intent

 Curriculum Implementation

-At Enfield, in order to make Maths lively, hands-on and interactive subject, we employ a variety of teaching methods including the concrete, pictorial and abstract approach to mastery maths.
-Children study mathematics daily covering a broad and balanced mathematical curriculum including elements of number, calculation, geometry, measures and statistics.
-Due to the interconnected nature of mathematics, at Enfield we aim to teach maths in a cross curricular manner as well as discretely to teach the practical application of mathematical skills.
-We focus not only on the mathematical methods, but also on mathematical vocabulary and the use of Maths Mastery to broaden and deepen mathematical understanding.
+At Enfield, to make maths lively, hands-on and an interactive subject, we employ a variety of teaching methods including the concrete, pictorial and abstract approach to mastery maths.
+Children study mathematics daily, covering a broad and balanced mathematical curriculum including elements of number, calculation, geometry, measures and statistics.
+We focus not only on the mathematical methods, but also on mathematical vocabulary to broaden and deepen mathematical understanding.

-We aim for each child to be confident in each yearly objective and develop their ability to use this knowledge to develop a greater depth of understanding to solve varied fluency problems as well as problem-solving and reasoning questions.
-We follow the White Rose Scheme of Learning for Maths, including mixed year group schemes, and supplement this using a wide range of textbooks and online resources throughout the school to ensure a curriculum that is specific to each child’s learning needs.
+We aim for each child to be confident in each yearly objective and develop their ability to use this knowledge to develop a greater depth of understanding to solve varied fluency problems as well as problem solving and reasoning questions.
+We follow the White Rose Scheme of Learning for maths, supplement this using a wide range of textbooks, resources from NCETM and online resources throughout the school to ensure a curriculum that is specific to each child’s learning needs.

 Curriculum Impact

-• Children from Enfield will become fluent in the fundamentals of mathematics.
+- Children from Enfield are fluent in the fundamentals of mathematics.
 Through varied and frequent practice with increasingly complex problems over time, pupils will have the conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.